Experimental Impact of Jet Fragmentation Reference Frames At Particle Colliders: Jet Individualism

 These parton-level events were then showered using three different models: Pythia 8.306~\cite{Sjostrand:2014zea,Bierlich:2022pfr} using ``simple showers,'' Vincia~\cite{Fischer:2016vfv}, and Herwig~7.2.2~\cite{Bahr:2008pv,Bellm:2015jjp}.
+Parton shower matching is not included.
+Since these effects are on jet-level observables, the rate of extra jet production should not affect our conclusions, and potential double counting of hard radiation effects do not affect the color handling in the generators.
 Jet clustering was performed at particle level using Fast-Jet~\cite{Cacciari:2011ma} as interfaced in the Delphes 3.5.1~\cite{deFavereau:2013fsa} framework.
 These particle-level truth jets were clustered using the anti-kt algorithm with an $R=0.4$ radius parameter~\cite{Cacciari:2008gp}.
-To decouple the FFS effect from the fragmentation differences between quarks and gluons, gluon-initiated jets are not considered in these studies by requiring that, within the jet cone, the highest momentum parton in the particle record is not a gluon.
+To decouple the FFS effect from the fragmentation differences between quarks and gluons, gluon-initiated jets are not considered in these studies by requiring that the highest momentum matched parton is not a gluon.
 For similar reasons, $b$-jets are also excluded.

 We define $n_{x}$ as the minimum number of particles in a jet that give $x\%$ of the jet's total momentum.
+A per-jet interpolation is performed to define a fractional multiplicity.
+The jet constituents are ordered by decreasing momentum and cumulatively summed.
+The fractional number of particles needed to recover $x\%$ of the total jet momentum is used.
 Figure~\ref{fig:n90} shows $n_{90}$, the minimum number of particles that could account for 90\% of the jet's energy as a function of the lab-frame momentum of the jet.
-While $n_{90}$ varies with the lab-frame momentum for $e^+e^- \to jjj$, this depedence is significantly weaker in the $e^+e^- \to ZZ \to jjjj$ case.
+In this figure, only quark-initiated jets are considered in order to remove any effects from a momentum- or process-dependent gluon fraction.
+While $n_{90}$ varies with the lab-frame momentum for $e^+e^- \to 3j$, this dependence is significantly weaker in the $e^+e^- \to ZZ \to 4j$ case.
 Figure~\ref{fig:n90} also shows the lab-frame momentum dependence of the average multiplicity $\langle n_{90}\rangle$, comparing the three shower models considered.
 Since each sample uses the same matrix element level events, statistical uncertainties can be ignored up to the parton shower level.
 All considered models demonstrate the FFS effect in the process dependence of the mean at high momentum.
 While small differences exist, the qualitative behaviors are similar.
 For jets with a measured momentum of 200 GeV, differences in $\langle n_{90}\rangle$ as large as roughly 50\% are predicted for different color topologies; this FFS effect can be sizable at typical collider energy scales.